48 Doris

-Doris (minor planet designation: 48 Doris) is one of the largest main belt asteroids.
+48 Doris is one of the largest main belt asteroids.
 It was discovered on 19 September 1857 by Hermann Goldschmidt from his balcony in Paris.

-Name

 To find a name for the object, Jacques Babinet of the Academy of Sciences created a shortlist and asked the geologist Élie de Beaumont to make the selection.
 De Beaumont chose Doris, after an Oceanid in Greek mythology.
-Since Doris was discovered on the same night as 49 Pales, de Deaumont suggested naming the two "The Twins".
+Since Doris was discovered on the same night as 49 Pales, de Beaumont suggested naming the two "The Twins".

 Physical characteristics

 An occultation on 19 March 1981 suggested a diameter of 219±25 km.
 Observations of an occultation on 14 October 1999, using four well-placed chords, indicate an ellipsoid of 278×142 km and that 48 Doris is an extremely irregularly shaped object.

-Conjunction

 Doris will pass within 0.019 AU of Pallas in June 2132.

 In popular culture

 48 Doris is a location in the text-based science fiction game Federation 2.